uba2000/uba2000/README.md

 ## about me

-- i'm currently learning aws services
+- i'm currently learning aws services and advanced data structures
 - you can reach me via **ubanoel2000@gmail.com**
 - i'm a creative